php-fig/fig-standards/proposed/internationalisation-meta.md

 * This PSR does not provide a standard for the storage and management of translatable items and their translations.
 That is, this PSR is about denoting that a message is translateable - not providing the specific translations for it.
 * This PSR does not provide a mechanism for collecting translatable items from a component's source code.
+* This PSR only addresses text present in PHP code.
+It is not concerned with the translation of user content stored in a database or similar data store.

 ## 4. Approaches